Raexyl/Zippy/README.md

 Basic 2D Rendering Engine (Linux Only)

 Todo: -
+ - Alter shaders to work on pixel co-ordinates
  - How to cancel main() when GLFW fails to init?
  - Make sure includes are sensible? - Which ones should be hidden?
  - Add more Renderer methods